calgo-lab/fairness-in-automated-disaster-response/README.md

-# fairness-in-automated-disaster-response
+# Fairness in Automated Disaster Response

-Repository for code and data of the paper "Fairness in Automated Disaster Response" by Felix Bießmann and Cem Kozcuer
+The code and data of the paper "Fairness in Automated Disaster Response" by Felix Bießmann and Cem Kozcuer will be soon published here.